 Consent 6364-1 covers the discharge of soil previously mingled with sludge, resin and other petrochemical wastes to land between the Waipapa Stream and the Manu Stream.

 The land for which this consent applies was previously owned by Methanex Motunui and was purchased by SENZL (then Shell Todd Oil Services Ltd) as part of the development of the Pohokura Production Station.
-The area was used by Methanex to discharge river silt taken from their water treatment facilities and sludge that had been cleaned out of various process vessels.
+The area had been used by Methanex to discharge river silt taken from their water treatment facilities and sludge that had been cleaned out of various process vessels.
+It is located in the north-eastern corner of the Pohokura site, between the main flare stack and The Duck Pond.
 The sludge contained zeolite catalyst, ceramic balls and elevated levels of nickel, zinc and copper.

 With the purchase of the land, the discharge permit held by Methanex Motunui for this soil and wastes was transferred to SENZL, including the requirement for SENZL to comply with the conditions of the consent originally held by Methanex Motunui.
 Significant works were undertaken in this area during the construction of the Pohokura facilities.
 Retention of any uncovered soil or sludge on site during the works and the subsequent reinstatement of the horizontal directional drilling pad to pasture mean that the contaminated soil layers are now contained beneath clean fill and topsoil in the disposal area.
+No additional waste material is permitted to be added to the area under this consent.